 Make sure to subscribe to KenTex Cargo newsletter and stay up-to-date with money saving and money making tips.
 Don’t miss anything!

 Shopping on eBay from Kenya

-Even in circumstances where an eBay seller ships internationally, the shipping charges, taxes and customs fees usually end up been higher than the actual cost of the item you would like to buy.
+Even in circumstances where eBay seller ships internationally, the shipping charges, taxes, and customs fees usually end up being higher than the actual cost of the item you would like to buy.

 We are all about solutions, making shopping and shipping fro eBay to Kenya a bliss, even if you do not have a credit card or a paypal account.
 It’s time to get back on eBay and buy anything you want and we’ll deliver to your doorstep even if it is a construction machine!
 Let’s get to the details.

 Without further ado, here’s how you can shop on eBay and get your goods delivered to your home.
 YES!
 I mean your home from USA.

 Things you will need to shop on eBay

 - eBay account